Welcome to GranSerena Hotel, where nature’s beauty blends harmoniously with modern comfort to make your stay unforgettable.

 Distance: 77 km – Located in the Itria Valley, the splendid Locorotondo is regularly named one of Italy’s “Most Beautiful Villages”.
 Of particular note is the historic centre, an intimate, graceful ensemble of cummerse houses with distinct pointed roofs.
 Visit Palazzo Comunale, the former town hall that’s home to the municipality seat and the University.

 Distance 100 km – Lecce lies in the heart of Salento between the Adriatic and Ionian Seas.
 It’s known for its Baroque splendour, evident in churches, palaces, and architectural details, which earned the city its nickname: “Florence of the South”.
 The rich, crumbly Lecce stone gives life to fine details, such as those that adorn the Basilica of Santa Croce and the Seminary building, or the magnificent Piazza del Duomo with the Cathedral of Maria Santissima Assunta.
-Touched by the Adriatic and Ionian Seas, Salento is lined with a jagged, rocky coast on one side and gentle, sandy expanses on the other, which meet in Santa Maria di Leuca.
-Southern Puglia is characterised by the beauty of the sea and the varied coastal scenery, from the most built up to the wildest.
-Like few others, it’s a place that has been able to maintain and hand down its history and cultural identity.
-From the rural landscapes to the marinas of Melendugno, Santa Cesarea Terme, Otranto, Porto Cesareo, Porto Selvaggio, and Gallipoli, the area’s panoramas are enriched by dry stone walls, olive trees, and ancient dolmens (farmhouses-turned-accommodations).
-The historic centres are characterised by the magnificent Lecce Baroque, with buildings of the typical pinkish-yellow colour.
-Events bring the streets to life every year, such as the Notte della Taranta, which celebrates the musical tradition, blending ancient Salento Pizzica rhythms with modern influences.
+The Salento, nestled between the Adriatic and Ionian Seas, offers rocky, rugged coastlines on one side and vast sandy stretches on the other, converging in the enchanting Santa Maria di Leuca.
+The landscape is dotted with dry stone walls, olive trees, dolmens, and ancient farmhouses, each corner whispering tales of the past.
+Every year, events such as the Notte della Taranta celebrate the region’s musical heritage, blending the rhythms of the Salento pizzica with modern influences, creating an unforgettable fusion of tradition and contemporary energy.

 Distance 15 km – The Fasano Zoosafari and Fasanolandia amusement park are a splendid excursion.
 Italy’s largest wildlife park is home to animal species from five continents that roam freely within the park.
 Observe, film, and photograph them in their habitat from your car as you drive through.
 You’ll find rides, shows, a disco, a theatre, and restaurants in the amusement park.